Calling Test

 What If You Don't Know Your Calling Yet?

 1. Be faithful where you are.
-Jesus said, "Whoever can be trusted with very little can also be trusted with much" (Luke 16:10).
+"He that is faithful in that which is least is faithful also in much" (Luke 16:10).
 Your next calling often comes through your current faithfulness.

 2. Stay close to Jesus.
-Remember — calling flows from relationship.
+Calling flows from relationship.
 The more you know Him, the more you'll understand what He made you for.

 3. Take the next right step.
 You don't need a five-year plan.
 You just need to do the next right thing.
 Then the next.
 Calling unfolds in motion, not in waiting.